IPL 2026 Points Table Today – Live Rankings & NRR

 2025Royal Challengers BengaluruPunjab KingsAhmedabad

 Mumbai Indians and Chennai Super Kings share the record with 5 IPL titles each.
 KKR have won 3.
-RCB lifted their first-ever title in 2025 — a historic moment that the franchise and its fans had waited years for.
-RCB are now looking to become back-to-back champions in 2026.
+RCB have now won back-to-back titles in 2025 and 2026 — only the third team in IPL history to do so, after CSK (2010-11) and MI (2019-20).

 ❓ Frequently Asked Questions

-How many teams are in IPL 2026 and what is the format?
+How many teams were in IPL 2026 and what was the format?

-IPL 2026 has 10 teams.
-All teams play in a group-stage format across 70 league matches.
-The top 4 teams advance to the playoffs, which include Qualifier 1, Eliminator, Qualifier 2, and the Grand Final on 31 May 2026 in Bengaluru.
+IPL 2026 had 10 teams playing a group-stage format across 70 league matches.
+The top 4 teams advanced to the playoffs, which included Qualifier 1, Eliminator, Qualifier 2, and the Grand Final on 31 May 2026 in Ahmedabad.

-What is Net Run Rate and why does it matter?
+What is Net Run Rate and why did it matter in IPL 2026?

 NRR is a mathematical formula used as a tiebreaker when teams finish level on points.
 The formula is: (Total runs scored ÷ Overs faced) minus (Total runs conceded ÷ Overs bowled).
-A positive NRR reflects strong overall performance.
 In IPL 2026, NRR separated all three teams on 18 points — RCB (1st), GT (2nd), SRH (3rd) — making it absolutely decisive in the final standings.

-Who won the Orange Cap and Purple Cap in IPL 2026 league stage?
+Who won the Orange Cap and Purple Cap in IPL 2026?

 Visit the IPL Betting ID page at CricketIdadda and contact us on WhatsApp.
 Your secure betting ID will be ready within 5 minutes.
 Trusted since 2012.